Before taking IMBRUVICA®, tell your healthcare provider about all of your medical conditions, including if you:

 - Decrease in blood cell counts.
 Decreased blood counts (white blood cells, platelets, and red blood cells) are common with IMBRUVICA®, but can also be severe.
 Your healthcare provider should do monthly blood tests to check your blood counts.

 - Second primary cancers.
 New cancers have happened during treatment with IMBRUVICA®, including cancers of the skin or other organs.

 - Tumor lysis syndrome (TLS).
 TLS is caused by the fast breakdown of cancer cells.
 TLS can cause kidney failure and the need for dialysis treatment, abnormal heart rhythm, seizure, and sometimes death.
 Your healthcare provider may do blood tests to check you for TLS.

-The most common side effects of IMBRUVICA® in adults with B-cell malignancies (MCL, CLL/SLL, WM and MZL) include:
+The most common side effects of IMBRUVICA® in adults with B-cell malignancies (CLL/SLL and WM) include:

-The most common side effects of IMBRUVICA® in adults with cGVHD include:
+The most common side effects of IMBRUVICA® in adults or children 1 year of age and older with cGVHD include:

 Diarrhea is a common side effect in people who take IMBRUVICA®.
 Drink plenty of fluids during treatment with IMBRUVICA® to help reduce your risk of losing too much fluid (dehydration) due to diarrhea.
 Tell your healthcare provider if you have diarrhea that does not go away.

 These are not all the possible side effects of IMBRUVICA®.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.